KevinKra/Notes/electronics/raspberryPi/readme.md

 1. an `MPU` is a Microprocessor (or Micro Processing Unit).
 It is the central unit of a computer system that performs arithmetic and logic operations.
 It also incorporates the function of a CPU on an integrated circuit.
 1. MPU basically accepts binary data as the input, processes the data according to instructions stored in its memory, and provides results (also in binary form) as output.
-1. `Bus:` Describe the set of conductors that transmit data or that address or control information to the microprocessor’s different elements.
+1. `Bus:` Describes the set of conductors that transmit data or that address or control information to the microprocessor’s different elements.
 (MPU usually has 3 types: data bus, the address bus, and control bus.)
 1. `Clock Speed:` Normally measured in Hertz and expressed in measurements like MHz (megahertz) and GHz (gigahertz), refers to the speed at which a microprocessor could execute instructions.
 1. `Instruction Set:` A series of commands that a microprocessor can understand, basically the interface between hardware and software.
 1. `Word Length:` The number of bits in the processor’s internal data bus, an 8-bit MPU can process 8-bit data at one time.